 If you manage a construction project, you understand the importance of customized workflows.
 Additionally, each team has its own unique work culture and style.
 Furthermore, most teams aim to replicate the same work practices in online automation.

 The easiest way to do this is to connect your custom spreadsheets, reporting templates, forms, and emails with customized automation workflows.

 Google Drive allows easy integration of these tools with their API.
 You can also use other tools like Zapier etc.

 OR you can opt for a fully customized construction progress monitoring software from Fuzen.io, where your own workflows can be easily incorporated into a fully functional app, instead of spending your time and resources on configuring hundreds of zaps.

 Let’s take a look at what kind of functionalities you can expect from each of these building blocks of your automated system.

 Different spreadsheets help you to track different work items in your construction project.

-- Task List – to track all project activities, work breakdown structure, timelines for main project activities
+- Task List – to track all project activities, work breakdown structure, and timelines for main project activities

 - Bill of Materials (BOM) – manage all the items that need to be procured for the project, along with their quantities and costs